Can Language Models Go Beyond Coding? Assessing the Capability of Language Models to Build Real-World Systems

 \subsubsection{Tool Ecosystem and Orchestration via MCP}

-Under the MCP, each auxiliary tool is registered with a standardized schema that specifies its name, purpose, parameters, and expected outputs.
+To strictly decouple LLM reasoning from the underlying functional tool suite and enable fair, reproducible evaluation across models, \name{} adopts the MCP~\cite{hou2025modelcontextprotocolmcp} as a standardized interface.
+Under MCP, each auxiliary tool is registered with a unified schema specifying its name, purpose, parameters, and expected outputs.
+Importantly, MCP itself does not store memory nor perform any reasoning in \name{}.
+Instead, it serves as a integration layer that exposes a consistent tool invocation interface and a shared, transparent action space.
+This design ensures that all evaluated LLMs interact with the same tool definitions and operational semantics, allowing us to compare their tool orchestration capabilities without confounding factors from model-specific tool wrappers or tightly coupled controller logic.
 During the repair process, the LLM dynamically discovers and invokes these tools at runtime and integrates the returned information into its evolving repair hypothesis.
 All interactions are carefully logged with timestamps and specific return results, ensuring transparent and reproducible orchestration.

 To provide contextual knowledge of the failed package, \name{} provides the \textit{Structure Extraction} and \textit{File Content Extraction} tools. \begin{itemize} \item \textit{Structure Extraction Tool} constructs a hierarchical representation of the package repository by recursively scanning the source tree and excluding non-essential documentation and metadata files (\eg \texttt{README.md}, \texttt{LICENSE}, \texttt{doc/}).
 For each subdirectory, it records the relative structure of source archive, specification files, and build scripts, and generates a compact JSON-like schema.
 Furthermore, it leverages language-aware parsers such as \texttt{tree-sitter}~\cite{tree-sitter} to recognize programming constructs in Python, C/C++, Java, Rust, Go, and TypeScript files, extracting class and function definitions together with line spans and method-level boundaries. \item \textit{File Content Extraction Tool} retrieves the full textual content of target files for detailed reasoning, ensuring that the LLM operates on complete rather than truncated contexts. \end{itemize}